billhails/MuseScore-plugins/src/MirrorIntervals/README.md

 ## Installation

-* Copy the plugin to your `MuseScore2/Plugins` directory
+* Copy the appropriate plugin to your `MuseScore2/Plugins` or `MuseScore3/Plugins` directory
 * start MuseScore
 * enable the plugin via `Plugins > Plugin Manager...`.